senzhaocode/ScaR/README.md

   * "output" - set the output of ScaR running (relative path referring to the directory /input_data_path/examples).

   5.4.3 Run an example of `evaluate.pl` for summarizing the number of spanning and split reads across a cohort of samples:
   Users have to create a directory that contains output from `select_read.pl` for summarizing.
-For instance in "examples" directory, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new`, then run `evaluate.pl` as follows.
+For instance in "examples" directory, if RCC1_ABHD12B_new folder is not present, `mkdir RCC1_ABHD12B_new && cp -r output RCC1_ABHD12B_new/`, then run `evaluate.pl` as follows.

   ```bash
   docker run -t --rm -v /input_data_path/examples:/data senzhao/scar perl /ScaR/evaluate.pl \